Immor278/AMM/README.md

 }
 ```

 The original results are produced on a PC workstation with 64GB RAM, AMD Ryzen 3750X 8-core CPU and Linux Mint 20.1 Cinnamon installed with 256GB swap partition.
 We run Python 3.9.9.
-To reproduce the results, a machine with similar CPUs(at least 2 cores and 2.10GHz), 4 GB or larger RAM is required.
+To reproduce the results, a machine with similar CPUs (at least 2 cores and 2.10GHz), 4 GB or larger RAM is required.
 Running the artifact on a different machine could possibly diverge the execution and lead to different results.

-**The proccess of AMM-based generation can be found in main.ipynb**
+**An example of AMM-based generation can be found in main.ipynb**

 Our testing framework consists of three key components:
 1. Explainability-guided feature selection, to select the features for manipulation;